 If you have been subjected to unfair sales practices, such as high-pressure selling, misleading statements, a no-refunds sign in the shop, excessively high prices or you have been misled into buying a product that is unsuitable, the trader may be in breach of the Consumer Protection from Unfair Trading Regulations 2008.
 Report your complaint to the Citizens Advice consumer service for referral to trading standards.

-If you enter into a contract to buy a mobility aid because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
-The 'Misleading & aggressive practices: rights of redress' guide gives more information.
+If you enter into a contract to buy a mobility aid because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+The 'Misleading & aggressive practices: rights to redress' guide gives more information.

 - Key legislation

 - Consumer Protection from Unfair Trading Regulations 2008